mastercomfig/mastercomfig/docs/customization/launch_options.md

 ## Experimental Launch Options
 * **-gl_amd_pinned_memory** : use `AMD_pinned_memory` for efficient device memory handling.
 Experimental as its performance impact (negative or positive) is unknown.
 Linux only.
 * **-gl_nv_bindless_texturing** : use `NV_bindless_texture` for reduced overhead for managing bindings.
-Experimental as its Source implementation may not be complete.
+Experimental as its performance impact (negative or positive) is unknown and its Source implementation may not be complete.
 Linux only.
 * **-gl_enablesamplerobjects** : enhance texture preloading using sampler objects.
-Experimental as its performance impact (negative or positive) is unknown.
+Experimental as its performance impact (negative or positive) is unknown and its Source implementation may not be complete.
 Linux only.